Walgreens The Thread

 Testing is available for COVID-19 and flu

 Walgreens offers rapid COVID-19 and flu testing in a single swab, with results available in 30 minutes.
-Our COVID-19 and flu test checks for both viruses and is available for $19.99 without insurance.
+Our COVID-19 and flu test checks for both viruses and is available for $24.99 without insurance.
 You can talk to your pharmacist or find more information about testing options on our website.
+You can also purchase an at-home COVID-19 and Flu test kit through our online store.

 Treatment options